jraleman/42.ft_debut/README.md

 By knowing the different skills of people, you know who is good with JavaScript, Python, UI/UX design, Assembly, GraphQL, etc…

-8. How will you ensure that your personal level of motivation remains high on a daily basis to complete at least 1 level per month without the Piscine pressure and strict deadlines?
+**8. How will you ensure that your personal level of motivation remains high on a daily basis to complete at least 1 level per month without the Piscine pressure and strict deadlines?**

 > So… 42 School is the best school out there, right?
 I don't know.
 But I know that 42 has some issues too, not everything is